-However, persons holding such policies are not protected by the Guaranty Association if:
+However, persons holding such policies or contracts are not protected by the Guaranty Association if:

-- they are eligible for protection under the laws of another state (this may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - the insurer was not authorized to do business in this state; - their policy was issued by an HMO, a fraternal benefit society, a mandatory state pooling plan, a mutual assessment company or similar plan in which the policyholder is subject to future assessments, or by an insurance exchange.
+- they are eligible for protection under the laws of another state (this may occur when the insolvent insurer was incorporated in another state whose guaranty association protects insureds who live outside that state); - the insurer was not authorized to do business in this state; - their policy or contract was issued by an HMO, a fraternal benefit society, a mandatory state pooling plan, a mutual assessment company or similar plan in which the policy owner, contract owner, or certificate owner is subject to future assessments, or by an insurance exchange.

-- any policy or portion of a policy which is not guaranteed by the insurer or for which the individual has assumed the risk, such as a variable contract sold by prospectus; - claims based on marketing materials or other documents which are not approved policy forms, claims based on misrepresentations of policy benefits, and other extra-contractual claims; - any policy of reinsurance (unless an assumption certificate was issued); - interest rate yields that exceed an average rate specified by statute; - dividends: - credits given in connection with the administration of a policy by a group contractholder; - employer's plans to the extent they are self-funded (that is, not insured by an insurance company, even if an insurance company administers them); - unallocated annuity contracts (which give rights to group contractholders, not individuals); - certain contracts which establish benefits by reference to a portfolio of assets not owned by the insurer; or - policies providing health care benefits for Medicare Parts C or D coverage.
+- any policy or contract or portion of a policy or contract which is not guaranteed by the insurer or for which the individual has assumed the risk, such as a variable contract sold by prospectus; - claims based on marketing materials or other documents which are not approved policy or contract forms, claims based on misrepresentations of policy or contract benefits, and other extra-contractual claims; - any policy of reinsurance (unless an assumption certificate was issued); - interest rate yields that exceed an average rate specified by statute; - dividends; - credits given in connection with the administration of a policy or contract by a group contractholder; - employers' plans to the extent they are self-funded (that is, not insured by an insurance company, even if an insurance company administers them); - unallocated annuity contracts (which give rights to group contractholders, not individuals); - certain contracts which establish benefits by reference to a portfolio of assets not owned by the insurer; or policies providing health care benefits for Medicare Parts C or D coverage.

 The Guaranty Association in no event will pay more than what an insurance company would owe under a policy or contract.
-In addition, state law limits the amount of benefits the guaranty association will pay for any one insured life, and no matter how many policies or contracts there are with the same company, as follows: (i) for life insurance, not more than \$300,000 in death benefits and not more than \$100,000 in net cash surrender and net cash withdrawal values; (ii) for health insurance, not more than \$500,000 for basic hospital, medical and surgical insurance, not more than \$300,000 for disability insurance and long term care insurance, and not more than \$100,000 for other types of health insurance; and (iii) for annuities, not more than \$250,000 in the present value of annuity benefits, including net cash surrender and net cash withdrawal values.
-However, in no event will the Guaranty Association be obligated to cover more than an aggregate of \$300,000 in benefits with respect to any one life except with respect to benefits for basic hospital, medical and surgical insurance, for which the aggregate liability of the guaranty association may not exceed \$500,000.
+In addition, state law limits the amount of benefits the guaranty association will pay for any one insured life, and no matter how many policies or contracts there are with the same company, as follows: (i) for life insurance, not more than \$300,000 in death benefits and not more than \$100,000 in net cash surrender and net cash withdrawal values; (ii) for health benefit plans, not more than \$500,000, but not more than \$300,000 for disability insurance and long term care insurance, and not more than \$100,000 for other types of health insurance; and (iii) for annuities, not more than \$250,000 in the present value of annuity benefits, including net cash surrender and net cash withdrawal values.
+However, in no event will the Guaranty Association be obligated to cover more than an aggregate of \$300,000 in benefits with respect to any one life except with respect to health benefit plans, for which the aggregate liability of the guaranty association may not exceed \$500,000.
 These general statements of the limits on coverage are only summaries and the actual limitations are set forth in South Dakota law.